 - Establishing a culture of continuous improvement in managing the accounting cycle.
 Such a culture regularly sets increasingly rigorous objectives, reviews performance to those objectives and makes addressing shortcomings a departmental priority.

 For a strategically focused finance organization, continuous accounting is essential.
-In our benchmark research on the Office of Finance, nine out of 10 participants said that it’s important or very important for finance departments to take a strategic role in running their company.
-Yet while the vast majority (83%) of companies’ finance departments perform the core functions of accounting, fiscal control, transactions management, financial reporting and internal audit, fewer than half that many – only 41 percent – play an active role in their company’s management and just 25 percent have implemented a high degree of automation in their core finance functions and actively promote process and analytical excellence.
+In our benchmark research on the Office of Finance, nine out of 10 participants said that it is important or very important for finance departments to take a strategic role in running their company.
+Yet while the vast majority (83%) of companies’ finance departments perform the core functions of accounting, fiscal control, transactions management, financial reporting and internal audit, fewer than half that many—only 41%—play an active role in their company’s management and just 25% have implemented a high degree of automation in their core finance functions and actively promote process and analytical excellence.

 Rather than merely automating existing practices to increase efficiency, continuous accounting recognizes that longstanding processes may no longer be the best approaches.
 (Many of these practices evolved within the limitations of paper-based systems.)
 In their place it applies today’s information technology capabilities to establish a foundation on which the finance and accounting organization can build to serve better the needs of a modern corporation.
 By eliminating the constraints of the traditional, linear record-to-report processes, continuous accounting typically is more responsive, forward-looking and agile than outdated legacy ways of working.
 Moreover, when used as a concept not only to define and drive but also to explain a department-wide change management initiative, it can facilitate necessary changes in the finance department’s culture.

 The Value of Process Automation